Some Sharp bounds for the generalized Davis-Wielandt radius: Main Results

-The following example illustrates that the estimate given in Theorem \ref{The2} for the generalized David-Wieland numerical radius is sharp and improve the inequality \eqref{low} stated in \cite[Theorem 3]{Alo}. \begin{example} Let $\| . \|$ be the usual norm and $T=\left( \right) $, then
+\end{remark} The identity \eqref{centred disc numerical range} does not hold, in general, for the classical Davis--Wielandt radius $dw(\cdot)$.
+To illustrate this fact, we propose the following example. \begin{example} Let $\| \cdot\|$ be the usual norm and $T=\left( \right) $, then